-23.4 Pit Lane
+22.3 Pit Lane

 Only one person per competing car will be allowed to stand on the Pit Wall for the purpose of signalling.
 During the start of a race, no personnel are allowed on the Pit Wall until all the cars are clear of the grid.
+A pit wall wristband will be distributed for all competitors to allocate.